-- Candey Ltd v Crumpler EWHC 282 (Ch): Junior counsel for Candey Ltd in various proceedings in the High Court and in respect of an appeal to the Court of Appeal, concerning a dispute between a firm of solicitors and the Liquidators of a BVI company acting under the Cross Border Insolvency Regulations, raising various issues relating to a solicitor’s lien over a fund, the recovery of success fees, and the valuation of services given in consideration for floating charges under s.245 of the Insolvency Act 1986.
+- Candey Ltd v Crumpler EWCA Civ 26, Costs LR 131: Junior counsel for Candey Ltd in various proceedings in the High Court and in respect of an appeal to the Court of Appeal, concerning a dispute between a firm of solicitors and the Liquidators of a BVI company acting under the Cross Border Insolvency Regulations, raising various issues relating to a solicitor’s lien over a fund, the recovery of success fees, and the valuation of services given in consideration for floating charges under s.245 of the Insolvency Act 1986.

-Junior counsel in an ongoing International Arbitration concerning a multi-million dollar insurance dispute
+Junior counsel in an ongoing International Arbitration concerning a multi-million dollar ‘Bermuda Form’ insurance dispute

 Junior counsel in ongoing High Court proceedings concerning joint ventures and commercial trusts